LukePappa/myOS/text.md

 Any naturalistic justification for existence must presuppose some element of what it seeks to explain.
 Thus, to avoid circularity, it is necessary to posit a transcendent ground of being: God.
 Moreover, one may attune to God by relinquishing self-inflicted misery.

 Existence itself comprises minds, ranging from singular particles to entire nervous systems.
 Sapience is consequently such a rare and significant privilege that personally acquiring it defies coincidence.
 To make sense of my circumstances, then, I must invoke the MWI and theorize that each mind subjectively perceives the world-branch in which they unite with God, attaining Ennea.

+There are distinct phases of spiritual progression which the individual may pass through on the way to Ennea.
+The first of these is the Honeymoon Phase, which corresponds to the time when the individual is first encountering God.
+This period can last a few months, and in that time they may frequently experience God as a loving, divine presence.
+As